Domaine Guillot-Broux - Mâcon-Chardonnay Les Combettes 2019

 Nose

-Expressive with notes of white flowers and orchard fruits (apple, pear, apricot, peach), as well as quince paste, quite characteristic of the appellation.
+Expressive with notes of white flowers and orchard fruits (apple, pear, apricot, peach), as well as quince paste, which is quite characteristic of the appellation.

 Mouth

-The attack is frank, followed by a tangy structure.
-The wine is said to "chardonne".
-Aromatic complexity, freshness, a hint of citrus, a little fat.
+The attack is frank, followed by a tangy finish.
+Here, we say that the wine "chardonne."
+Aromatic complexity, freshness, a hint of citrus, a little richness.

 Serve